stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/03-metrics.md

 ![Dotviz graph](/redhat-middleware-workshops/assets/resilient-apps/dotviz.png)

+This shows you a graph of the services and how they are connected, with some basic access metrics like how many requests per second each service receives.

 As you add and remove services over time in your projects, you can use this to verify the connections between services and provides a high-level telemetry showing the rate at which services are accessed.